You can make this wooden nursery sign two different ways with your Silhouette Machine!

 + Lay the transfer tape down on your wooden board and then rub the outline onto the wood.
 Peel up the transfer tape (same as the step above) while making sure that the vinyl outline sticks to the wood.
 If it does not, follow the above step until it does.

-+ Next, paint a very light layer of mod podge over the outline (aka stencil).
-This will ensure that your paint doesn’t bleed underneath the stencil.
++ Next, paint a very light layer of mod podge over the stencil.
+This will ensure that your paint doesn’t bleed underneath.

 + After the mod podge is dry paint a very light layer of chalk (or acrylic) paint over the stencil.
 Let it dry and then peel up the stencil.
 If you have any bleeding at all (if you do it’ll be minimal) you can sand the paint down a tad to give your sign a more rustic look.